broadinstitute/cookiecutter-bits-pypi/README.md

 This is the BITS standard configuration file for the [yamllint][7] YAML linting application.

+### dev.sh

+This is a simple script that starts up or builds a development environment in [Docker][9].
+The way it works is it looks for an image by the name specified at the top of the script.
+If that image doesn't exist, it uses the `Dockerfile` in the local directory to build the image.
+You are then dropped into a bash shell inside that container under the `/usr/src` path.
+The present working directory outside the container is volume mapped to `/usr/src` inside the container as well.

 ### Dockerfile

 This is a sample `Dockerfile` that can be used to create a [Python][1] container for use as a development environment for whatever Python][1] configuration you wish to use.
 By default, it uses [Python][1] 3.6 and [pipenv][5] to install packages.